 A HERS rating is a quantified assessment, given as a numerical value, that signifies the energy efficiency level of a building.
 The more energy-efficient a building is, the lower its HERS rating will be.
 The HERS test evaluates multiple aspects including wall insulation that complies with Title 24, windows that meet Title 24 specifications, climate zone-appropriate HVAC systems, residential lighting, and energy-efficient appliances.
 In this scoring system, a HERS rating of 100 serves as the benchmark, symbolizing a standard reference home, whereas a HERS score of 0 signifies a home that achieves zero-energy consumption.

-Why is HERS pivotal for compliance with Title 24?
+Why is HERS required for compliance with Title 24?

 California’s Title 24 mandates a minimal degree of energy efficiency for all new constructions, gauged by the HERS index.
 HERS Ratings act as the state’s mechanism to verify if newly erected buildings conform to targeted energy performance criteria, thereby minimizing energy use and reducing greenhouse gas emissions.